mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 #### 1:03:12

-**Question:** Hojo-san, you talked about *paramita* meaning crossing over, kind of a crossing over.
+**Question:** Hojo-san, you talked about *pāramitā* meaning crossing over, kind of a crossing over.
 And I wonder ... is that everyday activity, when we have to do something?
 Because I can see two views: one is just that whatever you do, if you have a job you have to do, then just do it.
 Then that’s crossing over; it’s not a matter of if you do the job in order to cross over.

 **Katagiri Roshi:** *Cross over* means already the explanation of nirvana in words. *Cross over* means already “cross over”: this shore, the other shore.
 So [it’s] dualistic. *Real* nirvana, “crossing over to the other shore,” doesn’t mean handle your life with the dualistic sense.
 That is *the other shore*.
 Because you have to show, demonstrate, the other shore day-to-day.
 [On a] moment-to-moment basis, you have to do it.
 Because *we are already buddha* means we are a person who has gone beyond.
 That’s it.
 So you have already arrived at the other shore.
 But if we explain, we say “the great wisdom which lets you be on the other shore,” something like that.